specialized806/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/manage-payg-transition/README.md

 ## Prerequisites

+- PowerShell 5+
-- You must have at least a *Azure Connected Machine Resource Administrator* role in each subscription you modify.
+- You must have at least a *Contributor* RBAC role in each subscription you modify.
-- The Azure extension for SQL Server is updated to version 1.1.2230.58 or newer.
+- You must have a *Tag Contributor* *Contributor* RBAC role in each subscription you modify.
 - You must be connected to Azure AD and logged in to your Azure account.
 If your account have access to multiple tenants, make sure to log in with a specific tenant ID.

-## Prerequisites

-- **PowerShell 5+.**
-- **User running needs to be Azure Subscription owner or contributor to be able to run the script.**

 ---